Skip to content

 • An idea of what you want the agent to accomplish.
 Braze Agents can support the following actions:

-• Messaging: Generate subject lines, headlines, in-product copy, or other content.
+• Personalized messaging: Generate subject lines, headlines, in-product copy, or other content.

-• Decisioning: Route users in Canvas based on behavior, preferences, or custom attributes.
+• User routing: Route users in Canvas based on behavior, preferences, or custom attributes.

 • Data management: Calculate values, enrich catalog entries, or refresh profile fields.